MyZenKey/sp-sdk-ios/README.md

 ## 3.0 Add ZenKey SDK

-During development, include the ProjectVerifyLogin SDK in your project.
+During development, include the ZenKey SDK in your project.
 There are currently two ways to integrate ZenKey in your project: via CocoaPods or as a git submodule.
 Carthage may be supported in the future.

 ### 3.1 CocoaPods

-You can include the ProjectVerifyLogin SDK in your project as a development CocoaPod.
+You can include the ZenKey SDK in your project as a development CocoaPod.
 After you place the source code in your repository, add the following to your Podfile.

 ```ruby
   pod 'CarriersSharedAPI', path: '{your-relative-path}/CarriersSharedAPI.podspec'